yungookim/slidboard/README.md

 Handlers for device communications.
 Parses incoming request and invokes the appropriate function.

 #####indexer.js
-Handlers for indexing file system of Android in MongoDB.
+Handlers for indexing file system of Android into MongoDB.

 ###Android Client
 Almost down to nothing skeleton work for Android client.